ianmaclarty/ik/README.md

 ### Insert the heat set inserts

 I push them in with a soldering iron set to 200C.
-Make sure they're flush with the case.
+Do it on a flat surface so you don't get a bulge on the bottom of the case from the melted plastic.
+Make sure the tops are flush with the case.

 ![Switches soldered](1.2/photos/inserts_inserted.png)